-I hereby certify that I have, on this 22nd day of September, 2020, served this motion by e-mail on the petitioner and the Consumer Advocate.
-I further certify that I have, on this 22nd day of August, 2020, served an electronic copy of this motion on every other person/party identified on the Commission's service list for Docket No. DG 17-068 and Docket No. DG 17-152 by delivering it to the e-mail address identified for each person/party on the Commission's service list for the dockets.
+I hereby certify that I have, on this 23rd day of September, 2020, served this motion by email on the petitioner and the Consumer Advocate.
+I further certify that I have, on this 23rd of September, 2020, served an electronic copy of this motion on every other person/party identified on the Commission's service list for Docket No. DG 17-068 and Docket No. DG 17-152 by delivering it to the e-mail address identified for each person/party on the Commission's service list for the dockets.